 Here we list our ten best British beachcombing beaches, exploring our diverse British coast can be great fun, with each stretch having a different story to tell, from fossils and dinosaur footprints to ancient coins and polished glass.

 Often the best time is after a period of strong wind and high tides, making the Spring and Autumn seasons the most productive although the Summer can be a great trip when combined with rock pooling.
 You really need to beachcomb on a falling, not a rising tide, and take great care before picking anything up, never take live objects and don’t disturb wildlife or roosting birds.
 Check tide tables before going out to hunt, all our beach pages on Coast Radar give you tide times for the next few days and we have linked to some of the relevant pages below.

 Being a beachcomber requires patience and a keen eye, head towards any rocks or groynes as they can often trap some interesting pieces, but please stay clear of unstable cliffs when fossil hunting.

 Now let’s look at our list of top ten British beaches for beachcombing:

 1. Runswick Bay, Whitby, North Yorkshire

 Runswick Bay is on the North Yorkshire coast just to the north of Whitby.
 The beach is a large sand and shingle beach with some rocks and boulders sitting beside a nice village backed by Jurassic cliffs.

 The Whitby area is known for shiny pieces of jet, but you are more likely to find ammonite fossils as well as interestingly shaped shells.
-Just after rain, the cliffs can show fossils hidden in the cliff-face, so keep an eye on the scree slopes at the base of the cliffs.
+Just after the rain, the cliffs can show fossils hidden in the cliff-face, so keep an eye on the scree slopes at the base of the cliffs.

 For location information, see our Runswick Bay beach page.

 2. Barricane Beach, Woolacombe, Devon

 Barricane beach is just to the north of Woolacombe in Devon and is designated a site of special scientific interest.
 The beach is also known as “Shell Beach”, a reference to the many cowries and exotic shells that come across from the Caribbean on the gulf stream.